 - We recommend that you review policies about storing and handling sensitive personal data.
 These archives contain highly sensitive data.
 Please ensure it is appropriate to grant users privileges to access these archives.

-It is possible to download several automatic course archives using the bulk archive download script.
-With this script you can select the specific courses you need or, download the archives for all courses created within a specified date range.
+You can download several automatic course archives using the provided script.
+With this script, you can select the specific courses you need or, download the archives for all courses created in a specified date range.

 The instructions and the script itself can be found in Learn.
-Select the System Admin tab and under the Courses section select Course Settings > Automatic Archive Settings.
-In that section you'll find the instructions to download and run the script.
+From the Administrator Panel, under Courses, select Course Settings.
+Under Automatic Archive Settings, you'll find the instructions to download and run the script.